nazaltekin/Food-Order-Explatory-Data-Analysis/README.md

-# FoodHub Order Explatory Data Analysis & Business Optimization
+# Food Order Explatory Data Analysis & Business Optimization

 ## 📋 Project Overview
 FoodHub is a food aggregator that connects New York City residents with various restaurants.
 This project involves a comprehensive analysis of customer behavior, restaurant performance, and delivery efficiency.
 The goal is to provide data-driven recommendations to improve customer retention and optimize the company's revenue model.